AIgen-Solutions-s-r-l/resonance/README.md

-Here is the full README, updated to include the requirement for `information` in the resume and meaningful API examples.

----

 # Matching Service

 The **Matching Service** is a Python-based application that matches resumes with job descriptions using advanced metrics and ranking algorithms.
 It integrates with MongoDB for database operations and provides APIs for seamless interaction.